gelftheshot/sorting_algorithms/README.md

 - `array`: The array to be sorted.
 - `size`: The size of the array.

-GitHub Copilot: # Cocktail Sort Algorithm
+Cocktail Sort Algorithm

+101-cocktail_sort_list.c
-This repository contains a C implementation of the Cocktail Sort algorithm.
+this file contains a C implementation of the Cocktail Sort algorithm.

 ## Code Overview